tnscorcoran/openshift-operators/README.md

 watch oc get pod
 ```

-Use the Operator to create a Gogs Server and watch it come up:
+Use the Operator to create a Gogs Server and its dependant Postgres DB and watch them come up:

 ```
 echo "apiVersion: gpte.opentlc.com/v1alpha1